 Ingyedong is Suwon’s primary nightlife and entertainment district.
 In some ways, the vibe here feels somewhat comparable to Seoul’s Hongdae neighbourhood – only without the crowds of international tourists.

-The pedestrianised streets of Ingyedong are filled with bars, noraebang, galbi joints, and clubs that are open until the early hours of the morning.
+The pedestrianised streets of Ingyedong are filled with bars, noraebang (karaoke bars), galbi joints, and clubs that are open until the early hours of the morning.
 If you want to experience Suwon by evening, head here before taking the train back to Seoul from the nearby “Suwon town hall” station.

 Getting to the Suwon Toilet Museum